Royal Mausoleum (Mauna ʻAla)

-Mauna Ala (Fragrant Hills) in the Hawaiian language, is the Royal Mausoleum of Hawaii (also called Royal Mausoleum State Monument) and the final resting place of Hawaii's two prominent royal families: the Kamehameha Dynasty and the Kalākaua Dynasty.
+Mauna ʻAla (Fragrant Hills) in the Hawaiian language, is the Royal Mausoleum of Hawaii (also called Royal Mausoleum State Monument) and the final resting place of Hawaii's two prominent royal families: the Kamehameha Dynasty and the Kalākaua Dynasty.

 Background

 In the early 19th century, the area near an ancient burial site was known as Pohukaina.
 It is believed to be the name of a chief (sometimes spelled Pahukaina) who according to legend chose a cave in Kanehoalani in the Koʻolau Range for his resting place.
 The land belonged to Kekauluohi, who later ruled as Kuhina Nui, as part of her birthright.

 After 1825, the first Western-style royal tomb was constructed for the bodies of King Kamehameha II and his queen Kamāmalu near the current ʻIolani Palace.
 They were buried on August 23, 1825.
 The idea was heavily influenced by the tombs at Westminster Abbey during Kamehameha II's trip to London.
 The mausoleum was a small house made of coral blocks with a thatched roof.
 It had no windows, and it was the duty of two chiefs to guard the iron-locked koa door day and night.
 No one was allowed to enter the vault except for burials or Memorial Day, a Hawaiian holiday celebrated on December 30.
 Over time, as more bodies were added, the small vault became crowded, so other chiefs and retainers were buried in unmarked graves nearby.
-In 1865 a selected twenty coffins were removed to a Royal Mausoleum named Mauna ʻAla in Nuʻuanu Valley.
+In 1865 a selected eighteen coffins were removed to the Royal Mausoleum named Mauna ʻAla in Nuʻuanu Valley.
 But many chiefs remain on the site including: Keaweʻīkekahialiʻiokamoku, Kalaniʻōpuʻu, Chiefess Kapiʻolani, and Haʻalilio.

+Prior to the 19th century, the remains of aliʻi of Hawaiʻi island were buried at Hale o Keawe and Hale o Līloa.
+Other Western-style tombs include a burial site at Honolulu Fort which was lost when the fort was demolished in 1857, a tomb in Lahaina located near Halekamani, and a tomb on the island of Mokuʻula in Lahaina.
+The royal remains from the last two burial sites were transferred to the cemetery of Waiola Church in 1884.